Arkana vs Temple of the Way of Light: Which Ayahuasca Retreat Is Right for You?

 Image from Temple of The Way of Light

-Temple has earned deep respect for centering a balance of female and male Shipibo Maestras in their healing work.
-All retreats are led by four Shipibo healers (two women and two men), supported by a female herbalist and three Western facilitators who serve as a cultural bridge between the healers and guests.
-The healing team represents over 250 years of combined ayahuasca experience, and Temple’s long-standing commitment to this balanced approach has become a defining characteristic of the experience.
+Founded in 2007, the Temple has earned deep respect for providing genuine healing for nearly two decades, and it is well known for operating with exceptional integrity.
+The Temple centers an equal balance of female and male advanced-level Shipibo healers in its work.
+All retreats are led by four advanced healers (two women and two men), supported by a female herbalist and experienced international facilitators, many of whom carry decade-long relationships with the tradition and serve as a cultural bridge between the healers and guests.

 Arkana’s Healers